 An industry leader and proponent of improving quality of life around the world, Dean Boyan is the co-founder of four companies:

 SpherIngenics, Inc., (cell-based therapies) as Director and Chief Scientific Officer

 Orthonics, Inc., (medical devices) as Chief Scientific Officer

 OsteoBiologics, Inc., (tissue engineered medical products) as Chairman and CEO, Board of Directors

 Biomedical Development Corporation, (innovative medical technologies) Chief Scientific Officer

-Also serving on the Board of Directors for five other companies, Dean Boyan’s influence has helped shape many scientific advancements.
+Also serving on the Board of Directors for six other companies, Dean Boyan’s influence has helped shape many scientific advancements.
 These companies are: